Groumy/Groumy.github.io/_drafts/tbh-switch.md

 ## One stat enemy

-One thing I _loved_ about the Cypher System was to be able to simply express enemy, _and any challenge really_ as a single number in my notes.
+One thing I _loved_ about the Cypher System was to be able to simply express enemy, _and any challenge really_, as a single number in my notes.

+Back when we played DND 4th I hated to have to spend so much time trying to balance out encounter, read monsters stat blocks, reference those blocks in game, etc.

+Being to express NPC and the like as a single num
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IEdvaW5nIEJsYWNrXG4iLC
-JoaXN0b3J5IjpbOTIzNTQ4MzcsMTg2MTExODEwNV19
+JoaXN0b3J5IjpbLTEyMTA2MTM1NTIsMTg2MTExODEwNV19
 -->